BizTalk Server: Basics principles of Maps – Introduction (Part 1)

 Introduction

 Maps or transformations are one of the most common components in the integration processes.
 They act as essential translators in the decoupling between the different systems to connect.
-In this article, as we explore the BizTalk Mapper Designer, we will explain its main concepts, covering slightly themes such as product architecture, BizTalk Schemas and some of the most widely used standards in the translation of messages.
+In this article, as we explore the BizTalk Mapper Designer, we will explain its main concepts, covering several themes such as product architecture, BizTalk Schemas, and some of the most widely used standards in the translation of messages.

-This article intends to be an introductory note for who is taking the first steps in this technology.
+This article intends to be an introductory note for those taking the first steps in this technology.

 We can define BizTalk, in a very generic and simple manner, as a server for message routing, capable of handling, validate, transform and control numerous processes, simplifying the needs of adjustments to connect each system, i.e., is a tool and infrastructure unique, ideal to be used primarily for Enterprise Application Integration (EAI), Business to Business (B2B) Integration.
 Besides the patterns “Fire & Forget”, BizTalk Server is also used for more complex scenarios where the business logic (workflow) depends on various messages that need to be correlated with orchestrations – Business Process Management (BPM) solutions.
 In this article, we will focus only on the process of mapping and transformation of messages.